Bobby Lee's Copedents

 Hawaiian Guitar Roots

 I also play a Fender Stringmaster double 8 (no pedals).
-I change the tuning on the rear neck a bit, but it's usually set up like this:
+It's usually set up like this:

 Front Neck E13